INTERVIEW WITH A MASTER OF WINE

 MEET SAM AT OUR NEXT EVENT

-Now that you know a little more about Sam, you’ll be happy to find out that she’s hosting some of our first new and exclusive CWO : DIGITAL events!
-You can get in on her vast wine knowledge, as well as industry-leading business discussions, by signing up to our new B2B virtual tasting experience here.
+Now that you know a little more about Sam, you’ll be happy to find out that she’s hosting some of our exclusive networking events.
+You can get in on her vast wine knowledge, as well as industry-leading business discussions, by signing up to our wine tasting experiences here.

 - December 7 @ 6:00 pm - 8:00 pm

 - December 6 @ 6:30 pm - 8:30 pm